morrowind-modding/tes3cs-manual/content/actors/ai/index.md

 ---
 Most AI in Morrowind is handled within the actor (character or creature) themselves.
 They will decide how to behave based on their current stats.

-These stats include their attributes, skills, health, disposition, etc. It also includes 4 stats that are set through the AI window.
+These stats include their attributes, skills, health, [[disposition]], etc. It also includes 4 stats that are set through the AI window.
 These are

 &nbsp; &nbsp; [[fight|Fight]]: How much the actor wants to fight the PC.